Tidal disruption event rates across cosmic time: forecasts for LSST, Roman, and JWST and their constraints on the supermassive black hole mass function: A semiempirical rate evolution

 The TDE rate, alongside the SMBH mass function, also depends on the stellar mass function.
 In the local universe, it has been proposed that the TDE rate can be used as a probe of the stellar mass function of the host galaxy \citep{Stone2016, D'Orazio2019}. \citet{Stone2016} point out that, as opposed to a distribution of only $M = M_\odot$ stars, using a stellar mass function affects the angular momentum diffusion coefficient $\bar{\mu} \propto \langle M_{\star}^2 \rangle$.
-Therefore, if the initial mass function changes as a function of cosmic time, it should have an impact on the rates of TDEs.
+Therefore, if the initial mass function changes as a function of cosmic time, it should have an impact on the TDE rate.
 Additionally, the Hills mass changes for more massive stars, which should increase the total rate of TDEs \citep{vanVelzen2018, D'Orazio2019}.

-Observations of over-UV-luminous galaxies at early cosmic times \citep[e.g.][]{Finkelstein2024} hint at the possibility of a top-heavy IMF \citep{Inayoshi2022, Finkelstein2023, Trinca2024}.
+Observations of highly UV-luminous galaxies at early cosmic times \citep[e.g.][]{Finkelstein2024} hint at the possibility of a top-heavy IMF \citep{Inayoshi2022, Finkelstein2023, Trinca2024}.
 If this is the case, it could also enhance the TDE rate at high redshifts.

 To quantify the effect of a redshift-dependent IMF, we parameterize the IMF as a single-slope power law: